androidx/constraintlayout/CONTRIBUTING.md

 #### 📝 Signed CLA

-Before we can look at your pull request, you'll need to sign a (Contributor License Agreement (CLA))[https://cla.developers.google.com/].
+Before we can look at your pull request, you'll need to sign a [Contributor License Agreement (CLA)](https://cla.developers.google.com/).

 #### Android Studio